-The Bureau of State Investigations conducts and coordinates complex investigations designed to detect, deter, prevent, and eradicate fraud, waste, mismanagement, misconduct, and other abuses in state government.
+The Bureau of State Investigations/Law Enforcement conducts and coordinates complex investigations designed to detect, deter, prevent, and eradicate fraud, waste, mismanagement, misconduct, and other abuses in state government.
 The investigative authority is pursuant to FSS 944.31, Inspector general; inspectors; power and duties; FSS 20.055, Agency inspectors general and FSS 943, Department of Law Enforcement.
 All OIG investigations are conducted pursuant to the Association of Inspectors General, Principles and Standards for Offices of Inspector General.

 The OIG investigative oversight includes but is not limited to 24,000 employees conduct statewide (17,000 of which are Sworn Correctional Officers or Correctional Probation Officers), dozens of multi-million dollar contracts & crimes including public corruption and/or serious employee misconduct in approximately 56 FDC or private regional facilities / 143 total FDC facilities.

-Our top investigative priorities include investigations into: in-custody deaths, public corruption and criminal efforts that compromise the safety and security of our prisons through violence, introduction/smuggling of contraband and sexual crimes/PREA (Prison Rape Elimination Act).
+Our top investigative priorities include investigations into: in-custody deaths, public corruption and criminal efforts that compromise the safety and security of our institutions through violence, introduction/smuggling of contraband and sexual crimes/PREA (Prison Rape Elimination Act).

 Completed criminal investigations for which probable cause exists that a crime has occurred are referred to the appropriate prosecutorial entity for consideration of criminal prosecution.
 Administrative investigations with sustained findings are referred to FDC leadership for appropriate management action.

 This office engages in extensive and sophisticated multi-agency cooperative criminal investigations with the Florida Department of Law Enforcement, Federal Bureau of Investigation, United States Department of Justice & other federal, state & local law enforcement agencies & prosecutorial authorities.